glic3rinu/passlib/docs/password_hash_api.rst

 For hash algorithms which support a variable time-cost, Passlib's default ``rounds`` choices attempt to be secure enough for the average [#avgsys]_ system.
-But the "right" value for a given hash is dependant on the server, it's cpu, it's expected load, and it's users.
+But the "right" value for a given hash is dependant on the server, its cpu, its expected load, and its users.
 Since larger values mean increased work for an attacker, *the right* ``rounds`` *value for a given hash & server should be the largest possible value that doesn't cause intolerable delay for your users*.